 Access Tour Exhibition

-Due to very limited capacity, this tour is only for blind and partially sighted visitors.
+Due to limited capacity, this tour is only for blind and visually impaired visitors and their companions.
+Guide dogs are welcome.

-Please ensure that you only book if you plan to attend and cancel your booking in advance if your availability changes so that others can take part by contacting firstname.lastname@example.org
+Please ensure you only book if you plan to attend and please cancel your booking in advance if your availability changes.

-Mashigo is an artist, design enthusiast and museum educator who works collaboratively with blind and visually impaired creative practitioners to develop workshops, exhibitions and tours.
-He is also the founder of MaMoMi, a community interest social enterprise set up to enhance the experiences and expand the possibilities available to the visually impaired, deaf-blind and those at risk of exclusion.
-They use visual culture as the platform for engagement and a tool for education.
+Mashigo is an artist and museum educator who works collaboratively with blind and visually impaired creative practitioners to develop workshops, exhibitions and tours.
+He is also the founder of MaMoMi, a community interest social enterprise which enhances the experiences available to the visually impaired, deaf-blind and those at risk of exclusion.